DefinitionThis section has been translated automatically.

 ClassificationThis section has been translated automatically.

-II Secondary hypertension (known underlying disease or demonstrable factors can be determined - about 10% of adults; for children the reverse relation):
+II. secondary hypertension (known underlying disease or demonstrable factors are ascertainable - about 10% of adults; inverse ratio in children):

 - Sleep apnoea syndrome (G47.39)

 - Renoparenchymatous diseases: glomerulonephritis, diabetic glomerulosclerosis, polycystic nephropathy